Navigating testosterone replacement therapy costs: A simple guide

 Low testosterone rarely exists in isolation.
 It often travels with other medical conditions that both raise health risks and influence whether TRT is a good idea.

 Obesity and metabolic syndrome, a cluster of high blood pressure, abnormal cholesterol, high blood sugar, and waist gain, are strongly linked to lower testosterone.
-Fat tissue converts testosterone to estradiol, a form of estrogen, and inflammation from excess fat can further suppress the hormone loop from brain to testicles.[7]
+Fat tissue converts testosterone to estradiol, and inflammation from excess fat can further suppress the hormone loop from brain to testicles.[7]
 Weight loss of 5% to 10% can raise testosterone by 100 to 200 ng/dL in some men, sometimes removing the need for TRT.[7]

-Type 2 diabetes is also associated with a high rate of low testosterone; up to 30% to 40% of men with diabetes have levels below recommended thresholds.[7]
+Type 2 diabetes is also associated with a high rate of low testosterone; up to 30% to 40% of men with diabetes have levels below commonly used thresholds.[7]
 Evidence suggests TRT can modestly improve body composition and insulin sensitivity in carefully selected men with diabetes and hypogonadism, though it is not a primary diabetes treatment.[4]

 Sleep apnea, especially untreated obstructive sleep apnea, can lower testosterone and worsen its symptoms.
 Some older mechanistic and small clinical studies suggest that TRT can slightly worsen apnea in susceptible men, so professional guidelines advise screening for sleep apnea and treating it before or during TRT.[6]